SeLite/SeLite.github.io/InstallFramework.md

 If you have two or more frameworks, don't switch between them during the same Firefox run.
 You need to restart Firefox (not just Selenium IDE).
 Reasons:

   * Frameworks can remove configuration fields that are not relevant to them, or they add new ones.
 Such fields stay removed/added during the rest of Firefox run, even after you switch to a different framework.
-  * If you start with one framework, switch to another one and then back to the first one (all within the same Firefox run), the first framework won't be re-applied unless its file was modified (as per [BootstrapLoader](BootstrapLoader) > [Switching between files](BootstrapLoader#switching-between-files)).
+  * If you start with one framework, switch to another one and then back to the first one (all within the same Firefox run), the first framework won't be re-applied unless its file was modified (as per [Bootstrap](Bootstrap) > [Switching between files](Bootstrap#switching-between-files)).
   * Frameworks usually benefit from `setTestDbKeeper()`, but only one framework (or extension) can invoke it.
 See {{navPreservingSpecialValuesInScriptDb}}.